 The Role of the App Store

 The app store is the last and most crucial point of decision in your app marketing funnel.
-No matter which channel your visitors come from (cross promotion, organic search, paid campaigns, or social media) they all land on a single app store and make their decision to bounce or install.
+No matter which channels your visitors come from (cross-promotion, organic search, paid campaigns, or social media) they all land on a single app store and make their decision to bounce or install.

 Understanding their decision-making process and the reasoning behind their actions enables developers to customize their app store messaging, design and layout towards the target audience.

 Getting to Know your Visitor Flow

 The creatives you use in the First Impression determine how many visitors will fall into each category (Decisive or Explorer).

 A good app store page is one that has high install conversion rates for both groups.

 A good First Impression will increase conversions by 35%